 Disclaimer: Posts include affiliate links to products or services.
 I might earn a commission if you make a purchase.

 Be sure to book accommodation and tours in Greece ahead of time to ensure availability!

 In this article we discuss some of the most common, the funniest, and the most bizarre superstitions you’re bound to find in Greece during your travels, get yourself a lucky charm and read on!

-This ancient superstition (which was also quite common back in Argentina, to tell the truth) is my favorite.
+This ancient superstition is my favorite of all.
 And it’s the perfect excuse to buy tons of Greek lucky charm in any possible version: Bracelets, rings, necklaces, bags, and more.

 They say that evil eye can strike any moment.
 You just need someone making a compliment, for minor catastrophe striking a minute later.
 That’s the evil eye hitting on you.

 Blue charms shaped like eyes or just blue beads protect you from this bad luck.
 The legend says that anything that’s blue will protect you from the evil eye.
 But they also say that people with blue eyes are exceptional givers of the evil eye.

 Another lucky charm against its is garlic.
 But, of course, the bulbous object might be a bit inconvenient inside your pocket or your bra, so remember: repeat the word skorda (the Greek for garlic) whenever someone makes a compliment.
 Then, spit three times on yourself.

 Bread comes to us as a gift from God, and it is a protagonist in several pages of the Bible.
 I even remember seeing my grandma kissing a piece of bread before slicing it.
 I have seen the same ritual in lonely villages, places where, God forbid, no bread is ever thrown away.